ljd42/threadx_tmts/README.md

 - Only Cortex-M4 boards are integrated.
 - Dependencies to the Arduino framework.
 - Dependencies to platformio build system / toolchain
+- It has been only tested on one board (Nucleo F411RE)...

 Future work might include:
 - support for other processors and architectures.